Lower School Boarding

 Manor boarders arrive at main school for lessons after breakfast and a short stroll through the Manor woods or ride on the school shuttle bus.
 After lessons finish at 4pm, they either stay at main school for clubs and activities, returning to Manor at 5.30pm or return to the Manor for tea and cake at 4.20pm.
 Supper at Manor is at 6pm and prep and activities are organised and supervised by house staff until bedtime.

-Manorites enjoy first class facilities and a range of exciting weekend activities: Laser Quest in the Manor woods, regular football and tennis tournaments, the ever-popular water slide, cooking, arts and crafts, film nights, a "pub" quiz, the Manor Marathon and Manor dash as well as trips to local attractions, such as; Splashdown water park, ice skating, Wokey Hole Caves, and an annual surfing weekend in Cornwall.
+Manorites enjoy first class facilities and a range of exciting weekend activities: Laser Quest in the Manor woods, regular football and tennis tournaments, the ever-popular water slide, cooking, arts and crafts, film nights, a "pub" quiz, the Manor Marathon and Manor dash as well as trips to local attractions, such as; Splashdown water park, ice skating, Wokey Hole Caves, and an annual watersports weekend in Dorset.

 Undoubtedly, The Manor is a unique and special place for pupils to begin their boarding careers, and one which remains dear to all those who pass through it long after they have moved up to Upper School and beyond.